gauravcusp/Urban_Informatics_Coding_Assignments/HW6_gb1877/README.md

 - I worked with Unisse and Rachel for conforming the plots we got while performing regression for polynomial.

+- I also worked with Charlie and we discussed about the results that we obtained from our models.

 - I used Professor Bianco's instructions to unzip the file in PUIDATA and extract csv file from it.